 Simple and clear-cut ways to choose foods that go easy on the earth

+Eco-friendly eating has never been easier.
 Go to most any natural foods store, and you’ll find a huge number of environmentally conscious packaged goods.
 The aisles are awash in sustainable, organic, GMO-free, fair-trade, grass-fed, and responsibly sourced products.
 But what do all those terms mean?
-Here’s a guide to choosing the most eco-friendly foods—not only for your body’s health, but also for the health of the planet.
+Here’s a guide to eco-friendly eating—not only for your body’s health, but also for the health of the planet.

 GMO-free.
 GMOs can cause organ damage and reproductive abnormalities in animals; pollute water; and reduce diversity.
-Because there are no labeling requirements for GMO products, some manufacturers opt for verification through a non-profit group called the Non-GMO Project.
+Despite recent USDA labeling requirements for GMO products, many manufacturers still opt for verification through a non-profit group called the Non-GMO Project.
 The organization offers the “Non-GMO Project Verified” label for GMO-free products tested at accredited labs.

 Local.
 On average, food travels about 1,500 miles from farm to consumer.
-By contrast, local foods travel an average of about 45 miles.
+By contrast, local foods travel an average of about 45 miles—a much more eco-friendly proposition.
 However, some studies show that food transportation uses a fraction of the energy that’s used by farming equipment.
 And food traveling cross-country by train may account for fewer greenhouse gas emissions than foods trucked across a state.
 And keep in mind that “local” doesn’t necessarily mean “organic.”

 Fair Trade Certified.
 Under fair trade programs, farmers are given financial incentives and resources to use only organic and sustainable growing methods, including reforestation and water conservation.
 Additionally, bird habitats are preserved.